 Create some colour

-Student accommodation buildings are often painted in pretty safe, neutral colours.
+Student accommodation buildings are often painted in neutral colours.
 A great way of making you feel more at home in your new bedroom is to inject bit of your personality into it and make things a little more vibrant.
 A pop of colour can go a long way!
 Wall art is a great way to do this, whether it’s finding a colourful print to hang up, or covering your bedroom in posters.
 You can also throw in some eye-catching cushions, throws or bedding too to brighten up your bedroom.

 Tip: If you’re renting your student home, remember to check with your landlord before you paint any walls or hang any prints from the wall – as this could potentially result in the loss of your accommodation deposit (eek!).